theo-armour/theo-armour.github.io/snippets/snippets/threejs.md

 http://mrdoob.github.io/three.js/docs/#Reference/Lights/PointLight
 PointLight(hex, intensity, distance)
-hex — Numeric value of the RGB component of the color. intensity — Numeric value of the light''s strength/intensity. distance -- The distance of the light where the intensity is 0.
+hex — Numeric value of the RGB component of the color. intensity — Numeric value of the light's strength/intensity. distance -- The distance of the light where the intensity is 0.
 When distance is 0, then the distance is endless.
 Creates a light at a specific position in the scene.
 The light shines in all directions (roughly similar to a light bulb.)